lafayettegabe/simple-firebase-rest-api/README.md

 # 🔥 Simple Firebase CRUD API
 ### Firebase & Next.js | Blazing-fast and serverless CRUD API

+~~"CRUD" (without Update 🤫)~~

-I created this demo app to showcase in class—a straightforward CRUD (without Update 🤫) for reading, adding, and deleting items from Firestore with just a few clicks.
+I created this demo app to showcase in my Operating Systems class for reading, adding, and deleting items from Firestore with just a few clicks.
 It also serves as a simple Next.js starter project integrated with Firebase Firestore, making replication easy.

+The reason behind this project was the need to receive data from a microcontroller using FreeRTOS and store this data in a database for further analysis and potential integration into other applications.

 ## Using this code